 - A. Order of Candidates' Names: Each Executive Committee is responsible for proofing and printing the ballot for Primary Elections.
 The ballots must contain the names of all duly qualified candidates in alphabetical order by last name. - B. Write-In Provisions for Primary Elections: On ballots for Primary Elections, there must be one (1) blank space under the title of each office.
 In the event of the death of any candidate whose name should have been printed on the ballot, the name of a candidate substituted in the place of the deceased candidate may be written in the blank space by the voter.
 (Miss.
-Code Ann. § 23-15-333) - C. Minimum Number of Official Ballots: For each primary election in which optical mark reading equipment is used in each municipal precinct/polling place, the number of official scannable ballots which must be printed is a number not less than seventy-five percent (75.0%) of the active registered voters in the municipality.
+Code Ann. § 23-15-333) - C. Minimum Number of Official Ballots: For each primary election in which optical mark reading equipment is used in each municipal precinct/polling place, the number of official scannable ballots which must be printed is a number not less than one hundred twenty-five percent (125.0%) of the highest votes cast in a comparable primary election conducted by the same political party in the preceding ten (10) years.
 (Miss.
 Code Ann. § 23-15-513)